material-components/material-components-ios/components/Snackbar/README.md

 messages are suspended the manager provides a suspension token that the client must keep as long as messages are suspended.
 When the client releases the suspension token or calls the manager's resume method with the suspension token, then messages will resume being displayed.

-Snackbars inform users of a process that an app has performed or will perform.
-They appear temporarily, towards the bottom of the screen.
-They shouldn’t interrupt the user experience, and they don’t require user input to disappear.

 ### Installing snackbars

 Add the following to your `Podfile`: